Ajeesh24/ajeesh.github.io/replit.md

 # Overview

-This is a resume/portfolio website built as a full-stack application with a React frontend and Express backend.
-The application displays a professional resume for Ajeesh Nechully Gangadharan, a Staff-Level Platform Engineer, with sections for professional summary, skills, certifications, employment history, and education.
-The site is designed to be deployed to GitHub Pages and includes print-friendly styling for generating PDF resumes.
+This is a full-stack web application built as a digital resume/portfolio for Ajeesh Nechully Gangadharan, a Staff-Level Platform Engineer.
+The application is built using React for the frontend and Express.js for the backend, with Vite handling the development environment and build process.
+The resume data is stored in a JSON file and rendered through a React component with custom styling.

-**Data Management**: All resume content is stored in a single JSON file (`client/public/resume.json`) for easy editing without code changes.
-The application fetches and displays this data dynamically using React Query.

 # User Preferences